 Sunflower hearts are more expensive than black sunflower seeds but they have two advantages.
 First, the birds can feed more quickly because they do not have to remove the husk.
 Second, the lack of the husk means that there is no unsightly pile of husks left behind on the ground after the birds have had their fill.

 Seed mixes come in a vast range, differing in content and quality.
-Cheap mixes often have a high proportion of cereal.
+Cheap mixes often have a high proportion of cereals.
 These larger grains are favoured by sparrows and pigeons.
-Better quality mixes have a lower cereal content and so are particularly suitable for finches and buntings.
+Better quality mixes have a lower cereal content, and so are particularly suitable for finches and buntings.
 The best mixes are carefully balanced to cater for a range of species.
 Some now contain added suet pellets, fruit or pieces of mealworm.

 Peanuts are high in oils and proteins and have been used for feeding birds form many decades.
 Always buy good quality peanuts from a reputable source and avoid any that show any signs of mould.
 Peanuts are best supplied behind a wire mesh so that a bird cannot take a whole peanut away.
 Keep you peanuts in a cool and dry environment and buy them in small quantities, so that they do not sit around for too long.
 Peanuts can be contaminated with a naturally occurring poison called aflatoxin.